Christian music festival: Worldwide

 Christian music festivals now exist throughout the world.
-The Jesus Music Greenbelt festival, founded in 1974 by Americans and Brits in the United Kingdom, was at one time the largest recurring Christian music festival in the world, and has always been focused on the arts as well as music.
+The Jesus Music Greenbelt festival, founded in 1974 by Americans and British in the United Kingdom, was at one time the largest recurring Christian music festival in the world, and has always been focused on the arts as well as music.
 Germany is host to several festivals; four of the most notable are Christmas Rock Night, Freakstock, Himmelfahrt-Festival and Rock Without Limits.
 In greater Europe notable festivals include Flevo and EO-Youth Day in the Netherlands, Seaside Festival in Norway, the Big Boss' Festival in Switzerland, the Song of Songs Festival in Poland, Festival Lumen in Slovakia and Frizon Festival in Sweden.

 In 2014 the first Christian music festival is being held in Hungary (named Cross Sound).

 A sanctioned Christian festival was held in 1989 in Tallinn, Soviet Estonia.
 The festival featured performances by American artists such as Sheila Walsh, Bruce Carroll, Paul Smith, and Scott Wesley Brown, and had an attendance of 15,000.
 This was reported to be the first such festival.
 In 1992, after the Fall of the Iron Curtain, a Christian music festival was held in St. Petersburg, Russia.
 Dubbed as a "Christian arts festival", the event included acts to appeal to all ages from a variety of styles, largely representing greater Europe and North America.
 The event also included orchestras from the UK and Russia, and Russian headliner Boris Grebenshchikov.
 The shows, which were organized by Youth With A Mission, sold out 10,000 tickets well in advance.

-From 1992–2014, New Zealand hosted the Southern Hemisphere's largest Christian festival, the annual Parachute Music Festival.
+From 1992 to 2014, New Zealand hosted the Southern Hemisphere's largest Christian festival, the annual Parachute Music Festival.
 It attracted a large number of non-Christians.

 In Brazil, in the city of Fortaleza, Ceará annually happens Halleluya Festival, which brings together music from the various attractions theatrical performances and dance.
 Is among the largest Catholic music festivals in the world, and in its latest edition the record crowd of 300,000 people in one day, and more than 1 million people over the five days of the Festival.
 The event is held by Catholic Community Shalom.
 The Halleluya Festival has editions in several Brazilian cities such as Brasília, Rio de Janeiro, São Paulo, and also outside the country as in Rome.

+In the United Kingdom, Delirious? keyboardist Tim Jupp founded the Big Church Festival in 2009.
+The Festival, which began as Big Church Day Out, is held annually in Wiston, West Sussex, England.
+Performers have included Switchfoot, Reuben Morgan, Mary Mary, and Stu G. The Festival attracts approximately 30,000 people annually and from 2025, the Festival will move from the Late Spring Bank Holiday in May, to the Summer Bank Holiday in August and run for 3 days instead of 2.